Reverend Benny Mekkatt,

 When I am not working I enjoy spending time with my family, shopping (MOA), reading, playing the piano, and flower gardening.

-I am so honored to work with families in the Faith Formation programs.
-As I get to know each of you, feel free to introduce yourself and I will do the same.
+I am so honored to work with families in the Faith Formation programs and events.

-I live in Stillwater with my dear husband of over twenty-three years, Rick.
+I live in Stillwater with my dear husband of over twenty-four years, Rick.
 We have six children and five grandchildren with two middle-school aged sons still living at home.
 In Stillwater, I have been involved in parish ministries such as Catechesis of the Good Shepherd, Vacation Bible Camp, Sunday School, Confirmation, CCW, and Eucharistic Adoration.
 My prior job of ten wonderful years was licensed family child care.
-In a few months I will graduate with my master’s degree in Family Life Education.
-I look forward to dusting off my Spanish skills and using my experiences to serve children and families at the Church of the Blessed Sacrament.
+In 2019, I graduated with my master’s degree in Family Life Education.
+I continue to dust off my Spanish skills and use my experiences to faithfully serve children and families at the Church of the Blessed Sacrament.

-Specifically, I will coordinate the Wednesday evening and Sunday morning faith formation classes, sacramental preparation (First Reconciliation, First Holy Communion, and Confirmation), Youth Ministry, Sunday Nursery, and other opportunities for faith formation of all ages.
+Specifically, I will coordinate the Wednesday evening and Sunday morning faith formation classes, sacramental preparation (First Reconciliation, First Holy Communion, and Confirmation), youth and family events, and other opportunities for faith formation of all ages.
 I will also train catechists and help ensure a Safe Environment for our parish.

 I am blessed to love my work.
 When not on the job, I enjoy coffee with a friend, talking with kids, Square Lake with family, and daily mass with fellow Catholics.

 I am grateful to join you in faith and service.
-All for the kids!
-All for Christ!
+I can be reached at